Electric Motion EM 5.7 Electric Trials Bike | Christophe Bruand Ride Video

 Sherco Evolt SE water pump

 Sherco claims its electric drive system will give the ebike rider up to 40 minutes of MX riding and more for more leisurely trail riding.
-The total package weighs less than 220 pounds which keeps it about 6 pounds shy of a Sherco 250 SE just after flip
+The total package weighs less than 220 pounds which keeps it about 6 pounds shy of a Sherco 250 SE just after fill up.

 At $12,240 it’s on the high end of the price spectrum.
 Sherco has not committed to adding this electric enduro to its product line.
 For now it seems they will be on the sidelines next to Honda waiting to see how this crazy electric motorcycle thing pans.